As any Westfield bankruptcy lawyer knows, filing for bankruptcy can be stressful.

 Below are some pointers from a Westfield bankruptcy lawyer that will help you reclaim your financial life.

-The first step to take after the case is closed is check credit reports.
+The first step to take after the case is closed is to check credit reports.

 Dispute Discharged Debts Still Appearing on Your Report

 If a discharged debt still appears on your credit report, dispute it with the credit bureau.
 You can also contact your Westfield bankruptcy lawyer and see what they advise.
-Another action you can take is contacting the creditor directly and notifying them of the mistake.
+Another action you can take is to contact the creditor directly and notify them of the mistake.
 Some creditors are not as quick on the draw and take longer to update their records.
-In most instances, it is not purposeful by the creditor and they are not trying to collect from you.
-They just haven’t gotten around to updating their records yet and you are left hanging in the balance until they do.
+In most instances, it is not purposeful by the creditor, and they are not trying to collect from you.
+They just haven’t gotten around to updating their records yet, and you are left hanging in the balance until they do.
 This doesn’t mean that you shouldn’t be aggressive in trying to get them to fix their mistake; it does mean that you should research the situation before freaking out.

 While many former bankruptcy filers never have any issues with the reporting on their credit report filing a bankruptcy, your Westfield bankruptcy lawyer knows that it is common for mistakes to occur and that an aggressive person who keeps up with their credit will be in a better position to fix the situation than one who does not.